KarateJB/EzOracle/README.md

 # EzOracle

-EzOrable is the Oracle GUI for writing and executing PL/SQL.
+EzOrable is the Oracle client GUI for writing and executing PL/SQL in Windows.
 It was built in .NET Framework WinForm.

 > This project was designed, mainted and tested during 2010-2011 with Oracle 10g.